To provide a sustainable supply of forest resources to Alaskans.

 Forest Resources & Practices Act Program: Displayed as the Rating of Best Management Practices Implementation by Region per Year

-Analysis of results and challenges: Best Management Practices (BMPs) are designed to prevent adverse impacts from forest operations on fish habitat and water quality, and to ensure prompt reforestation following harvest.
+Analysis of results and challenges: BMPs are designed to prevent adverse impacts from forest operations on fish habitat and water quality, and to ensure prompt reforestation following harvest.
 Compliance with the BMPs is high statewide.
 No BMP ratings occurred during 2020 in southcentral, a reflection of staff vacancies and budget reductions.
-Decreased scores in the interior reflect record rains the summer of 2018 which damaged forest roads in the Tanana Valley State Forest.
+Decreased scores in the interior reflect record rains in the summer of 2018 which damaged forest roads in the Tanana Valley State Forest.
 The lower score in southcentral for 2017 is confined to BMPs addressing road construction and road maintenance.
 The division uses compliance monitoring results to identify training needs.
 Training emphasizes specific BMPs with relatively low ratings and targets operators with a history of compliance issues.
 BMPs for maintenance of active and inactive roads are a current training focus.

 Current as of November 1, 2021